utah-cs4470-sp23/class/assignment1/README.md

   providing you with a test script that checks your output against ours, so it is important that you match this output format exactly.

+- **Important note:** You should not try to enforce tricky properties, such as integers or float values being out of range, in your lexer.
+  These properties are easy to enforce during parsing.

 ```
 regehr@home:~/compiler-class/jdr/build$ cat tiny.jpl
 fn inc(n : int) : int {